MrHmm500/casus-1d-bush-fire/README.md

 At this moment wind speed is very slow.
 You can assume the fire does not spread during your operation.

 Move fast, Commander!

-⏭️ What's Next?

-Once you have solved this puzzle, you can continue the challenge in an advanced version in 2-dimensions, interactive puzzle "Forest Fire": https://www.codingame.com/training/medium/forest-fire